kubeops2/get-kubeops/README.md

 Once Helm has been set up correctly, add the repo as follows:

     helm repo add kubeops https://kubeops.github.io/get-prime

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo kubeops` to see the charts.

-To install the <chart-name> chart:
+To install the `longhorn` chart:

-    helm install <chart-name> kubeops/<chart-name>
+    helm install longhorn kubeops/longhorn

 To uninstall the chart:

-    helm delete <chart-name>
+    helm delete longhorn